Ninja beats giant purple lobster every time. It’s called science, people.

 I can’t believe I haven’t talked about Ninja Gaiden yet.
 It’s only one of the definitive action-platformers on a system renowned for them and one of my personal favorite games of all time.
 I did cover its two direct NES sequels last year, but I never played either of them back when they came out.
 No, this original entry (which just turned thirty years old this past week) is the one I grew up with.
 I recently played through the entire trilogy over Thanksgiving, so I figured this is as good an opportunity as any to remedy my oversight.
 What do ninja have to do with Thanksgiving?
 Nothing, of course.
 It’s just an odd little tradition I’ve stumbled into to fill the downtime while I’m getting dinner ready.
 I’ll make up some bread dough, play through a few acts of a Ninja Gaiden game while it rises, pop the dough in the oven and play a few more acts while it bakes, then finish off the last boss as the loaf is cooling on the rack.
 Beats the hell out of the Macy’s parade, that’s for sure.

 Contrary to what one might assume, the Ninja Gaiden series was conceived with an American audience in mind.
 Word had reached the management at Tecmo that ninja were a massive fad over on our side of the Pacific, thanks to cartoons like Teenage Mutant Ninja Turtles and action movies like…well, everything Sho Kosugi ever appeared in.
 They tasked a pair of internal development teams with creating two distinct games: A beat-’em-up for the arcades and a Castlevania-inspired action-platformer for the NES.
 Despite having little in common other than a general ninja action theme, both games would bear the title Ninja Ryūkenden (“Legend of the Ninja Dragon Sword”).
 During localization, this moniker was deemed too much of a mouthful for us gaijin and became Ninja Gaiden instead.
 Supposedly, this new name was chosen just because it sounded cool.
 It certainly makes no literal sense.
 “Gaiden” means something along the lines of “side story,” yet the games themselves aren’t actually spun off from any previous work.
-Hence, there’s no “main story” for them to refer back to.

 The titular ninja here is young Ryu Hayabusa, who receives a letter from his father Ken during the game’s opening prologue.
 In the letter, Ken states that he’s about to fight a duel to the death against an unknown opponent.
 In the event he should fail to return, he instructs his son to take up the family’s sacred Dragon Sword and travel to America in order to meet with an archaeologist named Walter Smith.
 Vowing to discover the reason for his father’s demise and avenge it, Ryu sets off for America.